Your rights as a refugee in Sweden

-Your family member cannot apply for family reunification until after you have received a residence permit and been entered in the national register.
+Your family member can apply for family reunification when you have received a residence permit.
 The family member must fill in an application form and submit it to the Swedish Migration Agency.
 The person can do this via the Swedish Migration Agency's website or by requesting a paper application form from UNHCR and then handing it in at one of Sweden's missions abroad, for example, an embassy or consulate.
 The family member must be able to get to an embassy or consulate to conduct an interview with representatives of the Swedish Migration Agency and, in connection with this, be able to prove their identity by showing their home country's passport.

 To apply for family reunification within three months

-An application for family reunification should be made within three months from the time you were registered in Sweden.
+An application for family reunification should be made within three months from the time you received your residence permit in Sweden.
 The application should be made as soon as possible, because the processing of family reunification cases takes a long time.
-If the application is submitted later than three months after you took up residence in Sweden, you may have to meet certain requirements.
+If the application is submitted later than three months after you were received a residence permit in Sweden, you may have to meet certain requirements.
 These requirements include having a high enough income to support your family and that your apartment is big enough to accommodate you and your family members.

 Your permanent residence permit and protection status can be revoked